J-coupling NMR Spectroscopy with Nitrogen Vacancy Centers at High Fields: Results and Discussion

-\emph{The protocol.-- } J-INSECT is illustrated in Fig.~\ref{sequence}.
+J-INSECT is illustrated in Fig.~\ref{sequence}.
 This starts with an initial $\frac{\pi}{2}$-pulse over the H nuclei that transfer their thermal polarization to the x-axis, and continues by alternating {\it encoding} and {\it detection} stages.

 During free evolutions (of length $\tau/2$) at the encoding stages, Eq.~(\ref{eq:IntHamiltonian1}) simplifies to

 as $\sum_{i<j}^{N_\text{A}}J_{i,j}^\text{A}\:I_i^z I_j^z$ commutes with every other term in Eq.~(\ref{eq:IntHamiltonian2}) and does not impact the dynamics of H nuclei --the emitters in J-INSECT-- (check readout stage). $\pi$-pulses are delivered in the middle of the encoding stage with a twofold objective.
 On the one hand, they cancel $H_{shift}$ mitigating broadening caused by spatial inhomogeneities in the external magnetic field.
 In other words, the refocusing $\pi$-pulses lengthen the nuclear coherence time from $T_2^{*}$ to $T_2$.
 This enables a longer scanning duration of the nuclear sample, which proves especially advantageous for estimating J-couplings due to their relatively weak values.
 On the other hand, $\pi$-pulses over H (and A) enable the selective encoding of $J_{i,j}^\text{H}$ (and $J_{i,j}^{\text{H}-\text{A}}$) in the system dynamics.
 This becomes evident upon calculating the effective propagator at the end of the encoding stage after delivering $\pi$-pulses over H nuclei, resulting in Alternatively, in the scenario where synchronized $\pi$-pulses are applied to H and A, resembling a double nucleus-nucleus resonance, one gets